EUGENE M. MCCARTHY, PHD GENETICS

 In 1877, Colorado rancher C. H. Storkstomer described how he serendipitously produced hybrids between bighorn ewes and domestic cashmere goats.
 He claims the resulting hybrids, which were considerably larger than either of their parents, went on to produce three-way hybrids with domestic cattle.
 Since it seems that no other, more recent, reports mention such a hybrid, Storkstomer’s claims must be taken with a grain of salt.

-He describes his experience in an article (which was originally published in the St. Louis Globe-Democrat ), and is here transcribed from the The Findlay Jeffersonian a newspaper in published in Findlay, Ohio.
-It appears in columns 1 and 2 of page 2 of the June 8, 1877 issue (Access source).
+He describes his experience in an article, which was originally published in the St. Louis Globe-Democrat , and which is here transcribed from the The Findlay Jeffersonian a newspaper in published in Findlay, Ohio.
+It appeared in columns 1 and 2 of page 2 of the June 8, 1877, issue of that publication (source).
 It reads as follows (typos corrected and paragraph breaks added for readability):

 Correspondence of Globe-Democrat.